 Carpet Shampooing: Use a carpet cleaner with a water extraction feature.
 Choose a cleaning solution labeled for odor removal or mold control.
 Avoid over-wetting the carpet during the process.

 Steam Cleaning: Hot water and steam can help kill mold spores trapped in carpet fibers.
 Rent or purchase a steam cleaner, or hire a local professional carpet cleaner.
 Steam penetrates deeply and is often more effective than surface-level scrubbing.
+After steam cleaning, make sure the carpet dries completely by using fans, ventilation, or a dehumidifier.
+Any remaining moisture can allow mildew odors to return.

 Enzyme Cleaners: These break down organic material and odors at a molecular level.
 Look for products that specifically say they remove mildew, mold, or urine odors.
 The Environmental Working Group offers a great database of safer cleaning products.